Boise Car Accident Lawyer

 However, economic damages, such as your medical bills, loss of wages, and other calculatable expenses (such as required assistance stemming from your injuries) are not capped.
 Still, it can be difficult to negotiate with stubborn insurance companies, especially if the other side tries to place the fault on you.

-An experienced Personal Injury Attorney may be able to help you to successfully negotiate a settlement that will best help you in recovering both physically and financially, as well as supporting your legal needs if you feel that you have been treated unfairly and need to take your case to court.
+An experienced attorney may be able to help you to successfully negotiate a settlement that will best help you in recovering both physically and financially, as well as supporting your legal needs if you feel that you have been treated unfairly and need to take your case to court.

-If you have been involved in any type of car accident when a personal injury has occurred for you or another party involved, it is worth getting a lawyer involved on your side.
+If you have been involved in any type of car collision when an injury has occurred for you or another party involved, it is worth getting a lawyer involved on your side.
 While you may think the insurance company will help you sort things out, it is important to remember the insurance company has their own lawyers and adjusters working on every single claim that comes through.

 Filing a claim with your insurance company is a reasonable next step, but you have no way of being sure you are being treated properly if you don’t have the right experience with accident claims.
-An experienced car accident personal injury lawyer can provide this expertise.
+An experienced lawyer can provide this expertise.

 When it comes to determining fault, you also may face some problems with your insurance company or with the insurance company of the other party.
 Determining fault differs by state, and Idaho has a modified comparative fault law.
 This means that damages are awarded based on the division of fault, so it is essential you prove the fault was not yours.